 I cannot afford to replace or repair items broken by you and I will not do so on principle.
 I craft each piece with great care and attention to detail and if you drop a piece (or knock it into something else, etc.) and it breaks, it is not due to my craftsmanship.
 Ceramics and pottery are fragile by nature and even in the category of “ceramics,” there is a spectrum of fragility from sturdier, chunkier, stoneware to delicate and thin porcelain.
 I have a mug from great potter who makes awesome pieces that look like they were made from cardboard that not only cost me a pretty penny (worth it and he totally should be asking the prices he does), but that I had to stalk his online sales to get as they sell out so quickly.
 Sadly, after not very long, I knocked it over and smashed the handle to bits.
 I was crushed!
 And mad at myself.
 But I’ll tell you what I wasn’t (and what I didn’t do); I wasn’t mad at the artist nor did I contact him to repair it or replace it nor to imply that somehow his craftsmanship was lacking because I thought it shouldn’t break so easily, yada, yada, yada!
 There is no breakage algorithm for ceramics.
 They can break from a one-inch drop and not break from a five-foot drop.
 It has to do with a combination of materials, the contact surface of the fall, the design, the angle of contact, on which edge it may have fallen, and....LUCK.
 There is no minimum threshold of abuse that a piece of pottery should be able to tolerate before breakage.

 Finally, I do not make pieces for children.
 Even small figurines and such are not intended as toys.
 I am not responsible for their breakage of fragile items you have purchased.
-Items such as bells that require a certain amount of interaction still need to be approached with care and sensitivity as they are fragile.
+Items such as bells that require a certain amount of interaction still need to be approached with care and sensitivity as there is always an element of fragility to ceramics, even if they are sturdy.
 Also, there may be sharp edges on decorative pieces.
 I do my best to eliminate scratchy nubs on functional work but pieces such as lanterns may have scratchy edges inside, where fingers are not intended to go.